Construction and Engineering Disputes for Businesses

 Our Consultant solicitor, Margaret Young, is a member of the Technology and Construction Solicitors Association.

-For further information on how we can help you call our Managing Partner, Hugh Davey, or our Consulting Solicitors Tracey Ashford or Margaret Young on 0333 344 5012 or our out of office hours number on 07914 897137.
+For further information on how we can help you call our Managing Partner, Hugh Davey, or Consultant Solicitor Tracey Ashford on 0333 344 5012 or out of office hours number on 07914 897137.
 Or view our enquiries page.